Bipolar at Five?! Not My Little Girl

 “I’m sorry,” he answered softly “I only diagnose one percent of the kids I see with bipolar disorder.
 And it’s very common for bipolar children to also have many ADHD symptoms.

 And then there’s my dad.
 Bipolar is among the mental illnesses he’s been labeled with since he was a young man.
 A talented musician, during his up spells, he loved to throw hootenannies and jam and drink the night away.
 He was also prone to buying exotic cars on a whim.
 When he came crashing down, his latest toy was always deemed a piece of crap and sold for a fraction of what he’d paid for it.
-After my mother divorced him, Dad spiraled into a suicidal depression and checked himself into a mental hospital.
+After my mother divorced him, Dad spiraled and checked himself into a mental hospital.
 I flashed to the day I’d visited him there as a teenager and found him slumped like a rag doll in a room with walls the color of pistachio ice cream, surrounded by a group of equally listless patients.
 Now in his eighties, his mood swings have mellowed with the help of medication and sobriety.

 There had been a few instances, especially after reading an article in The New Yorker about bipolar disorder in children — the first time I’d ever heard of such a thing — that I wondered if Sadie could have it.
 Some of the characteristics the author attributed to bipolar kids sounded like Sadie: “early talkers,” “extremely precocious,” “disruptive behavior.”
 And I knew that bipolar disorder often has a genetic link.
 But the idea that Sadie could really have it was too terrifying for me to contemplate — I pushed the notion away whenever it surfaced.
 It was so much easier to side with mental health experts who doubted pediatric bipolar disorder existed at all.